 Lorden's minimax criterion is

 i.e., Lorden's minimax optimization problem seeks to

-\cite{lorden-ams71} showed that Page's CUSUM procedure is first-order asymptotically minimax as $\gamma\to\infty$.
-This result was the first optimality result in the minimax change detection problem.
-Due to the importance of this result as well as the popularity of Lorden's minimax criterion not only among statisticians but also among a variety of practitioners, we now present more details.
+\citet{lorden-ams71} demonstrated that Page's CUSUM procedure achieves first-order asymptotic minimax optimality as $\gamma$ approaches infinity.
+This groundbreaking finding marked the initial optimality result in the minimax change detection problem.
+Given the significance of this outcome and the widespread adoption of Lorden's minimax criterion not only within statistical circles but also across various practical domains, we proceed to provide further elaboration.

-To establish the asymptotic optimality of Page's CUSUM procedure, Lorden uses an interesting trick that allows one to use one-sided hypothesis tests for evaluation of a set of change detection procedures, including Page's.
+To establish the asymptotic optimality of Page's CUSUM procedure, Lorden employs an intriguing method that permits the utilization of one-sided hypothesis tests to assess a collection of change detection procedures, among them Page's method.
 Let $\tau=\tau(\alpha)$ be a stopping time with respect to $X_1,X_2,\ldots$ such that

 where $\alpha\in(0,1)$.
 For $k=0,1,2,\dots$ define the stopping time $\tau_k$ obtained by applying $\tau$ to the sequence $X_{k+1}, X_{k+2}, \dots$ and let $\tau^*=\min_{k\ge 0}(\tau_k+k)$.